googlemaps/fleet-events-reference-solution/README.md

 * **Fleet Events project (project id)** : The project in which this reference solution will be deployed.
 This project can be pre-created or be generated as part of the automated provisioning.
 A clean developer sandbox project is highly recommended for safe experiments.
     * example) my-fleetevents-project
 * **Billing Account for Google Cloud** : This reference solution will make use of several Google Cloud services.
 Given you may have different billing arrangements between Google Maps Platform (GMP) and Google Cloud Platform (GCP), we highly recommend a separate billing account for GCP.
 The Fleet Events project above should be associated with this billing account.
-    * example: XXXXXX-XXXXXX-XXXXXX (alpha numeric)
+    * example) XXXXXX-XXXXXX-XXXXXX (alpha numeric)
-* **Project Folder** : If your organization is adopting a folder structure to manage multiple Google Cloud projects, identify the folder and its id (number) under which the Fleet Events projects should reside.
+* **Project Folder : **If your organization is adopting a folder structure to manage multiple Google Cloud projects, identify the folder and its id (number) under which the Fleet Events projects should reside.
-    * example: XXXXXXXXXXXX (all digit)
+    * example) XXXXXXXXXXXX (all digit)
 * **Developer google account** : for simplicity, the deployment automation will run under a developer’s account and its privilege.
 The developer will be given permission to resources created.
-    * example: XXX@gmail.com
+    * example) XXX@gmail.com

 #### Tools and setup